justinleetyler/justinleetyler.github.io/catalog.md

 Deep Forest (Musical group). -- Made in Japan. -- Computer data. -- New York, NY: Epic/550 Music, 1999. -- on 1 external hard drive. -- Title from Compact Disk. -- DDC 781.67

-Delsey, Tom. -- RDA database implementation scenarios. -- Computer Data (1 file : 55 kb) -- [S.l. : s.n.], 2007. -- File name: (2007.pdf). -- DBID 6569.
-1. 025.3.
+Delsey, Tom. -- RDA database implementation scenarios. -- Computer Data (1 file : 55 kb) -- [S.l. : s.n.], 2007. -- File name: (2007.pdf). -- DBID 6569 -- DDC 025.3.

 Delta College.
-Library. -- Outline of the Library of Congress Classification system. -- Computer data (1 file : 46 kb). -- [University Center, Mich. : Delta College, n.d.] -- Title from p.
-1. -- File name: (1690.doc). -- DBID 1690.
-1. 025.4.
+Library. -- Outline of the Library of Congress Classification system. -- Computer data (1 file : 46 kb). -- [University Center, Mich. : Delta College, n.d.] -- Title from p -- DDC -- File name: (1690.doc). -- DBID 1690 -- DDC 025.4.

 Delta College.
-Library. -- Publication Manual of the American PsychologicalAssociation (APA) for Citing Resources in Print Form. -- Computer data (1 file : 55 kb). -- [University Center, Mich. : Delta College, 2006]. -- Title from resource. -- File name: (1366.doc). -- DBID 1366.
-1. 808.
+Library. -- Publication Manual of the American PsychologicalAssociation (APA) for Citing Resources in Print Form. -- Computer data (1 file : 55 kb). -- [University Center, Mich. : Delta College, 2006]. -- Title from resource. -- File name: (1366.doc). -- DBID 1366 -- DDC 808.

 Department of Defense.
 Chief Information Officer. -- Cloud computing strategy. -- Computer data (1 file : 1.6 mb) -- [Washington, D.C. : Dept. of Defense], 2012. -- Title from cover. -- File name: (3000.pdf) -- DBID 3100.
 1.004.6

 > Abraham Lincoln, Vampire Hunter, by Seth Grahame-Smith.
 It is a work of fiction, and takes place in the United States in the 18th century.
 The main characters include Abraham Lincoln, and Henry Sturges.
 The story begins with a shopkeeper, Seth Grahame-Smith, who is given a 'secret' diary written by Abraham Lincoln detailing his vampire hunting.
 The main events of the story include Lincoln's mother's death (who does from the hands of a vampire), his meeting Henry (who saves him after a vampire hunt goes very wrong), his entry into politics (and subsequent surprise that Washington seems teeming with vampires and the friends of vampires), and the civil war.
 The story ends with Lincolns' death; and Henry in 1963 meeting Martin Luther King Jr.  I would recommend this book to fans of alternative fiction and fantasy.  -p.  -b
 Parliament of World's Religions.
-Editorial Committee. -- Declaration toward a global ethic. -- Computer data (1 file) PWR, 1993. -- Mode of Access: World Wide Web (http://www.parliamentofreligions.org/_includes/FCKcontent/File/TowardsAGlobalEthic.pdf). -- Title from p.
-1. -- DDC 170.
+Editorial Committee. -- Declaration toward a global ethic. -- Computer data (1 file) PWR, 1993. -- Mode of Access: World Wide Web (http://www.parliamentofreligions.org/_includes/FCKcontent/File/TowardsAGlobalEthic.pdf). -- Title from p -- DDC -- DDC 170.
 > Irrevocable directives 1) a commitment to a culture of nonviolence and respect for life; 2) a commitment to a culture of solidarity and a just economic order; 3) a commitment to a culture of tolerance and a life of truthfulness; and 4) a commitment to a culture of equal rights and partnership between men and women. -f